Matrix Service Company (MTRX): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2005 Acquisition of Kvaerner North American Construction Significantly expanded capabilities in industrial construction, particularly in the power and refining sectors.
+2005 Acquisition of Kvaerner North American Construction Significantly expanded capabilities in large-scale industrial construction, especially within the power and refining sectors, boosting their ability to handle major projects.

 Matrix Service Company's Transformative Moments